jgonfsbl/nomad-consul-vault/README.md

 # Nomad + Consul + Vault
-### Also including: LetsEncrypt + DNSmasq + HAProxy and/or Traefik + some other example jobs for typically networked services
+### Also including: Keepalived + LetsEncrypt + DNSmasq + HAProxy and/or Traefik + some other example jobs for typically networked services

 The following *how-to guide* was created in order to simplify the creation of a laboratory composed of the follwing components: